 For more information on the ways we work with and within the Greater New Orleans Area, check out our Community Engagement webpage.

-Amber N. Mitchell is the Assistant Director of Public Engagement at The National WWII Museum in New Orleans, LA, where she leads the public programs and community engagement team in their efforts to create innovative public programs for a variety of audiences, as well as purposeful relationship building within the Greater New Orleans area.
+Amber N. Mitchell is the former Assistant Director of Public Engagement at The National WWII Museum in New Orleans, LA, where she led the public programs and community engagement team in their efforts to create innovative public programs for a variety of audiences, as well as purposeful relationship building within the Greater New Orleans area.